pranaykasturi/mosaik-heatpump/docs/overview.rst

 Getting started
 ---------------

-A description of the different models available in the package and examples to use individual models can be found here.
+A description of the different models available in the package and examples to use individual models can be found :doc:`here <./models/index>`.

-Example scenarios for the co-simulation of all the models can be found here.
+Example scenarios for the co-simulation of all the models can be found :doc:`here <./examples/index>`.

 Getting help
 ------------